UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Wireless communication/README.md

 This is an IEEE 802.11a Wireless Local Area Network (WLAN) communication for image transmission uing MATLAB

 The wireless communication part of the project shows how to encode and pack an image file into WLAN packets for transmission and subsequently decode the packets to retrieve the image.
-To facilitate the wireless communictation we used two adalm pluto sdr radios for transmission and reception of the waveform.
+To facilitate the wireless communictation process we used two adalm pluto sdr radios for transmission and reception of the waveform.

 The following lists are required to design and implement the wireless communicaion part in MATLAB: